Research at UofT Obstetrics & Gynaecology

 The overall goal of the Research Committee in alignment with the Research Strategic Priority is generating knowledge- and practice-changing studies of pressing (‘big’) questions in our field that draw upon and galvanize all resources across the Department.
 Thus, the overall objective of this group is nurturing collaborative research that expands knowledge and impacts practice.

 Membership reflects the heterogeneity of our Department, with cross-divisional and institutional representation, including 15 faculty members, as well as residency and fellowship program representatives.
 The primary function of the Committee is the planning, organization, and execution of our annual Research Day.
-The committee has been fortunate to be well supported by Mrs. Helen Robson, our excellent Research Coordinator.

 To enhance Resident research within the Department, the Research Committee, will work with the Residency Program Committee to provide interactive Resident Research Proposal Presentation Sessions.
 These sessions, which are in keeping with current APOG guidelines, will enable the residents to present their research ideas to interested faculty and peers and receive constructive feedback to improveme and/or refine their research.
 We will be running two preliminary sessions in the summer of 2014, and hope to incorporate these into the Academic Half-day schedule for next year.
 The committee will also work to implement directives stemming from the Department’s Strategic Plan.
 Workshops and sessions will bring together members from the many hospitals and institutions that make up our Department to discuss common clinical questions leading to collaborative research.